cadpi1/antlr-case-study/README.md

 ## Goal

-The goal of this case study is to understand your capability of learning a new library.
+The goal of this case study is to understand your capability of learning a new library and use it to solve problems.

 ## Objective